lwarden1/cspace/README.md

 Basic Express server with a few middleware packages.
 We definitely couldn't use ejs because it's **definitely** not the best templating engine for the job.

+Literally just serving the client files and the API.

 ## Database

 Using Prisma because it's **definitely** not overkill for this project 😊.

-Using SQLite to keep things as simple as possible.
+Using SQLite to keep things as simple as possible and to maybe *not* use an external database 😊.

 ## Authentication

-Literally just a cookie-session cookie.
+Literally just a cookie-session cookie, no security whatsoever 😊.